tim-sh/ansi-textmate/README.md

-# ANSI Color Escape Syntax Highlighting for TextMate
+# ANSI Color Escape Syntax Highlighting for IDEs and Editors

 ## Introduction